-The Target of Evaluation (TOE) is the Crypto Library V2.2 on P5CD040V0B / P5CC040V0B / P5CD020V0B / P5CC021V0B / P5CD012V0B.
-The Crypto Library V2.2 and the hardware "NXP SmartMX P5CD040V0B / P5CC040V0B / P5CD020V0B / P5CC021V0B / P5CD012V0B Secure Smart Card Controller" are providing together a platform for security applications.
+The Target of Evaluation (TOE) is Crypto Library V2.2 on P5CC037V0A.
+The Crypto Library V2.2 and the hardware "NXP SmartMX P5CC037V0A Secure Smart Card Controller" (short SmartMX) combined are providing a platform for security applications.

-The "Crypto Library on SmartMX" is a cryptographic library, which provides a set of cryptographic functions that can be used by the Smartcard embedded Software.
+The "Crypto Library on SmartMX" is a cryptographic library, which provides a set of cryptographic functions that can be used by the Smartcard Embedded Software.
 The cryptographic library consists of several binary packages that are intended to be linked to the Smartcard Embedded Software.
 The Crypto Library on SmartMX provides additional functionality to the developer of Smartcard Embedded Software.
 It is a supplement of the basic cryptographic features provided by the hardware platform.
-The Crypto Library on SmartMX implements cryptographic algorithms with countermeasures against the attacks described in this Security Target using the co-processors of the SmartCard Embedded Software.
-A Smartcard embedded Software developer may create Smartcard embedded Software to execute on the NXP SmartMX hardware.
+The Crypto Library on SmartMX implements cryptographic algorithms with countermeasures against the attacks described in this Security Target using the co-processors of the SmartMX to provide a software programming interface for the developer of the Smartcard Embedded Software.
+A Smartcard Embedded Software developer may create Smartcard Embedded Software to execute on the NXP SmartMX hardware.
 This software is stored in the User ROM of the NXP SmartMX hardware and is not part of the TOE.
-For more details refer to the ST [9], chapter 2.1.
+For more details refer to the ST [6] and [9], chapter 2.1.

 The Security Target [6] is the basis for this certification.
-It is based on the certified Protection Profile Smartcard IC Platform Protection Profile, BSI-PP-0002-2001, July 2001 [10].
+It is based on the certified Protection Profile Smartcard IC Platform Protection Profile, Version 1.0, BSI-PP-0002-2001 [10].

 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the Assurance Requirements of the Evaluation Assurance Level EAL 5 augmented by ALC\DVS.2, AVA\MSU.3 and AVA\VLA.4.
+The TOE meets the Security Assurance Requirements of the Evaluation Assurance Level EAL 5 augmented by ALC\DVS.2, AVA\MSU.3 and AVA\VLA.4.

-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and [9], chapter 5.
+The Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and [9], chapter 5.1.1.
 They are selected from Common Criteria Part 2 and some of them are newly defined.
 Thus the TOE is CC Part 2 extended.

-The Security Functional Requirements (SFR) relevant for the IT-Environment of the TOE are outlined in the Security Target [6] and [9], chapter 5.
+The Security Functional Requirements (SFR) relevant for the Environment of the TOE are outlined in the Security Target [6] and [9], chapter 5.2.